ivoa/ivoa-web/content/astronomers/vo_glossary.md

 : A web page that offers a "one-stop shop" style of access to VO tools and services, as opposed to distinct and independent tools.

 **Registry**
 : The Yellow Pages of the VO.
 Any resource - usually but not always a service of some kind - will have a registry entry with standardised information that describes what it is, how you access it, and so on.
-There several registries in operation, but they update from each other.
+There are several registries in operation, but they update from each other.
 User tools find services and access their data through one or more registries.

 **Service**
 : Something on the internet which will actively do something for you, as opposed to being a passive repository of information.
 For example, an image service may have a large atlas of images, but also offers a way of submitting a query to get back a cut-out image from a particular piece of sky.